hsemix/mini-php-framework/README.md

 - The controllers now have Constructor dependency injections and method dependency injections
 - The Response Class has also been improved to support json
 - The Models can now be converted to arrays, json and can be converted to plain strings
+- Unlike eloquent models, the Elegant models can get there results from a view not only tables are supported here but also views
+- Events have been added so you can keep track of what is happening in your application as things happen

 Quick Start up is below:
 ```php